 PBPC launched a consumer research program in 2020 to better understand the landscape in the United States for plant-based products.
-We learned a majority of Americans are receptive to plant-based products and packaging, but most are unaware of the wide variety of goods made from plant-based materials.
+We learned a majority of Americans are favorable toward plant-based products and packaging, but many are unaware of the wide variety of goods made from plant-based materials.

 Consumers Support Sustainability